 1. StairMaster for Weight Loss

-One of the big benefits of using a stair stepper is weight loss.
+Our first benefit in our list of StairMaster benefits is that StairMasters are great for losing weight.
 This is because stair-stepping is a great way to burn calories.
-Climbing stairs is a full-body compound movement which involves lots of muscles working together in order to lift your full body weight repeatedly.
+Climbing stairs is a full-body compound movement that involves lots of muscles working together in order to lift your full body weight repeatedly.
 This means that stair-stepping is a very effective, beginner-friendly way of burning fat!

 How many calories you burn with a stair stepper in a session will depend on a few factors such as your body weight, the workout duration, and the workout intensity.
 Stair steppers can be configured to rotate at different speeds for different lengths of time and they can track your estimated calories burned in that particular workout, similar to a treadmill.